aevyrie/tolstack/README.md

 # TolStack

-TolStack is a simple tolerance analysis application with a UI for building and analyzing one-dimensional tolerance models. **Unfinished and Unstable WIP.**
+TolStack is a simple tolerance analysis application with a UI for building and analyzing one-dimensional tolerance models. **Breaking changes in master**

 ![Screenshot](docs/screenshot.png)